 Back when I was trying to be a 6 a.m. gym girlie, I would sit on the rowing machine having an existential crisis and daydreaming about my first sip of coffee.
 In a very real way, I have no idea how I used to wake up before dawn to pour latte after latte for the pre-caffeinated public.

 So needless to say, I now go to the gym after work and enjoy my coffee merely minutes after rolling out of bed.
-From drip coffee and Chemex brews to coffee hot toddies and cold brew martinis, I like it morning, noon, and night.
+From drip coffee and Chemex brews to coffee hot toddies and these frosty cold brew martinis, I like it morning, noon, and night.
 But cold brew is my afternoon drink of choice!

 This particular recipe is one I’ve been making since my barista days.
 We used to make gallons of the stuff.
 But now, it’s my little treat when I need a pick-me-up after a long photoshoot or client meeting.
 Let’s make it together!